 Photoreceptor cells synapse with neurons called bipolar cells which, in turn, synapse with ganglion cells that produce the first action potentials in the chain.
 Axons from ganglion cells form the optic nerve, which crosses over to the opposite side of the optic chiasm.

 Receptor cells of the organ of Corti, the hair cells, are mechanoreceptors that have hairlike stereocilia.
-Vibration of the basilar membrane, with which the hair cells are attached, stimulates the hair cells and the pressure waves are transformed into receptor potentials.
+The vibration of the basilar membrane, with which the hair cells are attached, stimulates the hair cells and the pressure waves are transformed into receptor potentials.

 Afferent neurons from the hair cells form the cochlear nerve.